Innovation888K/MassLinkerSuite/README.md

 Commercial use, including use in commercial products, paid services, internal business operations, consulting, or revenue-generating activities, is not permitted without prior written permission from the copyright holder.

-For commercial licensing inquiries, please contact: 2765332935@qq.com.
+For commercial licensing inquiries, please contact: 2765332935@qq.com or tfxu@zju.edu.cn.